strevisani/MADSurfaceTexture/README.md

-#quick update December 2021
+#Quick update December 2021
-This is a quick update to comunicate that in the following weeks I'll upload new code related to geostatistical based indices for surface/image texture analysis.
+This is a quick update to comunicate that in the following weeks I'll upload new code (as soon as I go on with coding and testing I'll add it) related to geostatistical based indices for surface/image texture analysis.

-I will do some minor updates for the version in phyton for arcmap/arcgis pro.
+I will do some minor updates for the version in phyton for arcmap/arcgis pro (new kernels).
 In this environments I'm adding a new simplified toolbox and a function for computing vector ruggedness (i.e., dispersion of vector normals to surface).
+You will find new arcmap arcgis pro staff in the folder "NewArcmapTools".

 However, the main change is related to the new cose for R environment, using the facilities of Terra package.
+Still to upload things.

 Regarding the kernels, these will be updated using more significative digits.

 ########################################